apache/beam/sdks/python/apache_beam/examples/inference/README.md

 The pipeline reads rows of pixels corresponding to a digit, performs basic preprocessing, passes the pixels to the Scikit-learn implementation of RunInference, and then writes the predictions to a text file.

 ### Dataset and model for language modeling

+To use this transform, you need a dataset and model for language modeling.

-- **Required**: A path to a file named `INPUT` that contains labels and pixels to feed into the model.
+1. Create a file named `INPUT` that contains labels and pixels to feed into the model.
 Each row should have comma-separated elements.
 The first element is the label.
 All other elements are pixel values.
 The content of the file should be similar to the following example:
 ```
 1,0,0,0...
 0,0,0,0...